JoshIsAStudent/physical-computing/post-content/project-05/README.md

 ?[youtube-video](MakNOF3HM08)

-For this experiment I reused the code and wiring from my first [[photoresistor decoder experiment](/)]>[link to the post], modified to the needs of this experiment.
+For this experiment I reused the code and wiring from my first [photoresistor decoder experiment](https://physicalcomputingwithj.tumblr.com/post/644288488002453504), modified to the needs of this experiment.

 ## Experimenting with Additional Light Sources